 Thank you for your interest in the Multimodal Regional Corridor Plan for Arrow Highway (“the Plan”).
-We invite you to join city staff, regional partners, and your neighbors to help plan the future of walking and bicycling in five corridor cities; Glendora, San Dimas, La Verne, Pomona, and Claremont.
-The Plan will be used to develop recommendations for bicycle and pedestrian enhancements to improve mobility, safety, and connectivity within the corridor cities..
+We invite you to join city staff, regional partners, and your neighbors to help plan the future of walking and bicycling in five corridor cities: Glendora, San Dimas, La Verne, Pomona, and Claremont.
+The Plan will develop recommendations for bicycle and pedestrian enhancements along Arrow Highway and/or surrounding streets to improve east-west mobility, safety, and connectivity within the corridor cities.

 We are asking for the public’s input to help shape our Plan in a variety of ways.
 You can provide input by completing the online survey, submitting comments on the contact form below, or adding to the project input map.
-The project input map provides you with the opportunity to create routes, identify destinations, and inform us of barriers to walking and bicycling.
-The input map lets you see what others have said about walking and bicycling in your community.
+The project input map provides you with the opportunity to create routes, identify destinations, and inform us of barriers to walking, bicycling, and using other rolling modes like skateboards and scooters.
+The input map lets you see what others have said about walking, bicycling and rolling in your community.
 The planning effort will proceed over the coming year with completion anticipated in the spring of 2020.

 This planning effort is made possible by funding from the Southern California Association of Governments.